GuardSkill/Large-Scale-Feature-Inpainting/README.md

 SAMPLE_INTERVAL        | 1000  | how many iterations to wait before saving sample (0: never)
 SAMPLE_SIZE            | 12    | number of images to sample on each samling interval
 EVAL_INTERVAL          | 3     | How many INTERVAL sample while valuation  (0: never  36000 in places)
+LOG_INTERVAL           |10     | how many iterations to wait before logging training status (0: never) TEST_INTERVAL          | 3657  | how many interval numbers to test